 Gagging while brushing

 - A sensitive gag reflex can make brushing very difficult.
 One method which has worked for some people with a bad gag reflex is using an electric toothbrush with a very small brushhead, such as the Oral-B 3D Excel or Professional series.
 These toothbrushes also do extremely well in controlled studies, and are well worth the investment.

 - Usually, the gag reflex is stronger when brushing back teeth (especially the inside and biting surfaces).
 Gagging may be less pronounced when you keep your lips closed.
 Some people find it easiest to start off with brushing the outer surfaces of the lower teeth.
 Start off with whatever area you find easiest, move slowly, and add other areas on a day-by-day basis until you manage to cover your whole mouth.

-- Electric toothbrushes often have two speed settings, and you may find the slower speed easier to begin with.
+- Some electric toothbrushes have two or more speed settings, and you may find a slower speed easier to begin with.

-- The gag reflex may be due to a medical problem – if you suspect this, seeing a medical doctor would be a good idea.
+- The gag reflex may be due to a medical problem – if you suspect this might be the case, seeing your GP would be a good idea.